0xE111/cat-400/docs/tutorials/03 - processes and threads/readme.md

 import c4/threads

-spawn("thread1") do:  # launches a new thread called "thread1"
+spawn("thread1"):  # launches a new thread called "thread1"
   for _ in 0..100:
     echo threadName()  # call `threadName()` to get name of currently running thread

-spawn("thread2") do:
+spawn("thread2"):
   for _ in 0..100:
     echo threadName()

 joinAll()  # call this to wait for all threads to complete
 ```

-As you may see, you just write your code inside `do:` statement, and that's all!
+As you may see, you just write your code after `spawn` statement, and that's all!

 Threads communication
 ----